Docker Production skill

 WORKDIR /app

-# Use tini for proper signal handling (must run before USER directive)
+# tini for proper PID 1 / signal handling (install before dropping privileges)

 RUN apk add --no-cache tini